To get in touch, you may send me an email. Unless the message appears to be spam, I will usually respond within a few days.

 To prospective students interested in geochemical research:

 The Department of Earth and Space Science at West Chester University has a thesis-optional masters program that includes a research component.
-If you are interested in our program, please apply directly!
+Students are self-funded.
+If you are interested in our program, please apply to it directly: students do not apply to work with an individual researcher here, and instead can choose a research project later!

-For undergraduate and graduate students who are already enrolled at WCU, I look forward to setting up my new research group and working on research projects together!!
-Please reach out if you are interested in geochemical research, whether in the lab or through computer modeling methods.
-The lab may not be set up for a while, but computational modeling research is underway and a great opportunity to learn new skills and techniques in geoscience.
+For undergraduate and graduate students who are already enrolled at WCU, I am currently building a new research group, the Magma Genesis group!
+Please reach out if you are interested in geochemical research, whether in the lab, through computer modeling methods, or some of each.
+Computational modeling is already underway, and is a great opportunity to learn new skills and techniques; and I will be setting up the Magma Genesis lab space beginning in summer 2026!

 For undergraduate students: There are several ways you can gain research experience as a student!
 With faculty approval, a student can enroll in research credit for a semester and work on a research project or just gain some experience while receiving academic credit.
 Sometimes a funded research project can also support an undergraduate conducting research hours during the summer or the academic year; in the past, tasks for these projects have ranged from sample processing to chemistry labwork, writing computer code, and designing science education and outreach activities.
-Each faculty member can mentor and supervise a number of students at a time, though there is a limit to this in any one semester (simply due to time available).
-If opportunities like these would interest you, please contact me to set up a meeting and discuss your background and interests!
+This can be a cohesive, complete research project, or just a contribution of some research hours for experience and training, depending on your interests.
+If opportunities like these would interest you, please contact me to discuss your background and interests!

-For graduate students: I also work with graduate students conducting their own independent research projects and writing a paper or thesis!
+For graduate students: I also work with masters students conducting their own independent research projects and writing a paper or thesis!
 This is a great fit for students who are interested in pursuing petrology, geochemistry, and/or computer modeling research during their graduate studies.
-Please contact me (email is a good way, or you can drop by my student consultation hours in Merion!) to see if I can accommodate additional students right now, and to tell me a little about your background and what types of projects would interest you for research.
-I can then update you about my current status and the kinds of research currently underway in my group.
+Please contact me (email is a good way, or you can drop by my office in Merion!) to talk about your background and interests.

 To prospective students interested in geochemical research:

 The Department of Earth and Space Science at West Chester University has a thesis-optional masters program that includes a research component.
-If you are interested in our program, please apply directly!
+Students are self-funded.
+If you are interested in our program, please apply to it directly: students do not apply to work with an individual researcher here, and instead can choose a research project later!

-For undergraduate and graduate students who are already enrolled at WCU, I look forward to setting up my new research group and working on research projects together!!
-Please reach out if you are interested in geochemical research, whether in the lab or through computer modeling methods.
-The lab may not be set up for a while, but computational modeling research is underway and a great opportunity to learn new skills and techniques in geoscience.
+For undergraduate and graduate students who are already enrolled at WCU, I am currently building a new research group, the Magma Genesis group!
+Please reach out if you are interested in geochemical research, whether in the lab, through computer modeling methods, or some of each.
+Computational modeling is already underway, and is a great opportunity to learn new skills and techniques; and I will be setting up the Magma Genesis lab space beginning in summer 2026!

 For undergraduate students: There are several ways you can gain research experience as a student!
 With faculty approval, a student can enroll in research credit for a semester and work on a research project or just gain some experience while receiving academic credit.
 Sometimes a funded research project can also support an undergraduate conducting research hours during the summer or the academic year; in the past, tasks for these projects have ranged from sample processing to chemistry labwork, writing computer code, and designing science education and outreach activities.
-Each faculty member can mentor and supervise a number of students at a time, though there is a limit to this in any one semester (simply due to time available).
-If opportunities like these would interest you, please contact me to set up a meeting and discuss your background and interests!
+This can be a cohesive, complete research project, or just a contribution of some research hours for experience and training, depending on your interests.
+If opportunities like these would interest you, please contact me to discuss your background and interests!

-For graduate students: I also work with graduate students conducting their own independent research projects and writing a paper or thesis!
+For graduate students: I also work with masters students conducting their own independent research projects and writing a paper or thesis!
 This is a great fit for students who are interested in pursuing petrology, geochemistry, and/or computer modeling research during their graduate studies.
-Please contact me (email is a good way, or you can drop by my student consultation hours in Merion!) to see if I can accommodate additional students right now, and to tell me a little about your background and what types of projects would interest you for research.
-I can then update you about my current status and the kinds of research currently underway in my group.
+Please contact me (email is a good way, or you can drop by my office in Merion!) to talk about your background and interests.